Frequently Asked Questions

 - Development of your personalized recovery plan, recovery tools and relapse prevention skills.

 - Family program to help you and your family learn about addiction through interactive discussions and media presentations.

 - Aftercare designed to help you bring recovery into your daily life.
 Aftercare groups are provided for one year and meet weekly.

 How is attendance tracked and how much wiggle room is there in terms of absence?

 Attendance is tracked by sign in, active group participation, and a completed Client Self Report Progress Note is turned in at the end of the daily session.
-IOP meets for a minimum of 3 (three hour) sessions per week, PHP (6 hour) meets 5 sessions per week.
+IOP meets for a minimum of 3 (three hour) sessions per week, Partial Hospitalization Programs (PHP) Full Day Programs (6 hour) meets 5 sessions per week.

 What kinds of continuum of care modalities can clients benefit from during the week?
 Are these encouraged?

 We have several options, including a 90 minute Family Education Group, for the client and their loved ones, individual or family therapy, medical, nursing and psychiatric services.
 MAT or medically assisted treatment is available for clients to receive non narcotic alternatives for cravings, depression, anxiety, and sleep disturbance which when untreated can lead to a relapse.
 Naltrexone, gabapentin, Suboxone, Antabuse, or anti-depressant medications may be recommended by our medical team.
 Research shows that MAT saves lives, marriages, employment, relationships and health.

 All clients are encouraged to see the medical or clinical staff during the first days of treatment and attend Family Education Group with their loved ones if they are available.
 The goal is to learn how the entire family has been caught up in the neurological rewiring of the brain and addictive cycle and what they can do to help themselves and their families.